garthg/vizeplot/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with AntislaveryPetitionsDataverse.
+You should have received a copy of the GNU General Public License along with Vizeplot.
 If not, see <http://www.gnu.org/licenses/>.

 Please see the file LICENSE for the license text.